Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Experiments on Eterna100 Dataset

 \subsection{Insights}

-For those puzzles proved undesignable by the three algorithms, we further compared the identified rival structures\footnote{We released those rival structures at {\tt\href{https://github.com/shanry/RNA-Undesign/tree/main/data/results}{https://github.com/shanry/RNA-Undesign/tree/main/data/results}}.} with original target structures.
+For those puzzles proven undesignable by our three algorithms, we further compared the identified rival structures\footnote{We released those rival structures at \texttt{\url{https://github.com/shanry/RNA-Undesign/tree/main/data/results/rigend}}.} with original target structures.
 Main insights are summarized as follows. \begin{enumerate} \item The undesignability identified by Algorithm~\ref{alg:1} is usually caused by some lonely pair or double pairs in the target structure, which is consistent to the observation of previous study~\cite{anderson2016principles} on the difficulty of puzzles.
-For example, the $y'$ in Fig.~\ref{fig:ex1} has one less pair compared to $y^*$.
-However, our approach can provide loop-level reasoning and quantitative explanation, which goes beyond heuristics. \item If an undesignable structure can be proved by identifying multiple rival structures, the number of the rivals is not large and those rival structures can be very similar to each other.
-There are $4$ cases ($8, 9, 9, 2$) in Table~\ref{table:results}. \item The constrained-context undesignable structures identified by Algorithm~\ref{alg:3} often contains some hairpin enclosed by a single pair or double pairs as the cases highlighted in Table~\ref{table:results}.
-However, it is hard to locate those regions by attempting RNA design and find a $y'$ similar to target structure $y^*$, which demonstrates the cruciality of structure decomposition. \end{enumerate}
+For example, the $\vecy'$ in Fig.~\ref{fig:ex1} has one less pair compared to $\ystar$.
+However, our approach can provide loop-level reasoning and quantitative explanation, which goes beyond heuristics. \item However, contrary to the principle~\cite{anderson2016principles} that symmetry is a feature of difficulty for RNA design, we found that the undesignability is usually caused by some independent local region in a target structures, as is highlighted in the structures plot in Table~\ref{table:results}. \item If an undesignable structure can be proven by identifying multiple rival structures, the number of the rivals tends to be small and those rival structures can be very similar to each other.
+There are $4$ cases with multiple rival structures in Table~\ref{table:results}, and their number of rivial structures are $8, 9, 9, 2$ respectively. \item The constrained-context undesignable structures identified by Algorithm~\ref{alg:3} often contains some hairpin enclosed by a single pair or double pairs as the cases highlighted in Table~\ref{table:results}.
+However, it is hard to locate those regions by attempting RNA design and find a $\vecy'$ similar to target structure $\ystar$, which demonstrates the cruciality of structure decomposition. \end{enumerate} {\arabic{mpfootnote}}